-The Victorian Multicultural Commission is looking for new members to join our 8 Regional Advisory Councils.
+The Victorian Multicultural Commission invited expressions of interest from new members to join our 8 Regional Advisory Councils in September-October 2019.

-Expressions of interest are now invited from anyone who has:
+Expressions of interest were invited from anyone who has:

 - an understanding of local issues impacting multicultural communities